-The story of Montbell is the story of its founder and president, Isamu Tatsuno.
+The story of Montbell is the story of its founder and CEO, Isamu Tatsuno.
 Born in 1947 in Osaka, Japan, Tatsuno spent much of his youth dedicated to becoming a mountaineer.
 Deeply impressed by Heinrich Harrer's White Spider: The Classic Account of the Ascent of the Eiger, Tatsuno had two dreams - to become a famous climber and to start a mountaineering equipment company.

 By the early 1970s, Tatsuno had achieved his first dream by becoming a renowned climber.
 In 1969 at the age of 21, he became the second Japanese to climb the North Face of the Eiger in the Swiss Alps.
 He also climbed the North Face of the Matterhorn.
 In 1970, he opened the first rock climbing school in Japan.